da0p/GithubPage/_posts/2025-02-16-BLE_Review.md

 Filter Connectable Advertising PDUs.
 There are 2 available modes.
 Requests from devices not in the white list or not specified by host are ignored

+## Bluetooth Address

+Bluetooth devices are identified by a 48-bit address, similar to a MAC address.
+Two main types of addresses: public addresses and random addresses.

+### Public Address

+- A fixed address that does not change and is factory-programmed
+- Must be registered with the IEEE

+### Random Address

+- More popular since no need to register with IEEE
+- Programmed on the device or generated at runtime
+- Two sub-types: static address and private address

+#### Static Address

+- Used as a replacement for public addresses
+- Can be generated at boot up or stay the same during lifetime
+- Cannot change until a power-cycle

+#### Private Address

+Two sub-types: non-resolvable and resolvable private address

+##### Non-resolvable Private Address

+- Random, temporary for a certain time, but not common

+##### Resolvable Private Address

+- Used for privacy
+- Generated using Identity Resolving Key (IRK) and a random number
+- Changes periodically to avoid being tracked by unknown scanners
+- Trusted devices (or bonded) can resolve it using the previously stored IRK